 Mr. Dickinson's 2022 offer letter provides for his at-will employment.
 He started employment as Intevac's Vice President of Operations on August 29, 2022.
-Mr. Dickinson has a base salary of \$325,000.
-Mr. Dickinson's offer letter provides for eligibility for an annual bonus targeted at 60% of his then-current base salary, and, for 2022 only a minimum bonus of \$100,000.
-In addition, the offer letter provided, as a material inducement to Mr. Dickinson accepting employment with Intevac, it would be recommended that Mr. Dickinson be granted certain RSUs subject to time-based vesting and performance-based RSUs, which grants were made to Mr. Dickinson and are described in the footnotes to the table entitled "Outstanding Equity Awards at 2022 Fiscal Year-End" and in the section of this proxy entitled "Compensation Discussion and Analysis."
+Mr. Dickson's offer letter provides for eligibility for an annual bonus targeted at 60% of his then-current base salary, which base salary was \$325,000 in 2023 and currently is \$341,000.
 The offer letter also provides that Mr. Dickinson is eligible to receive equity awards pursuant to any plans or arrangements we may have in effect from time to time and to participate in our employee benefit plans and programs on the same terms and conditions as other similarly-situated employees.